 You can still access the trails by walking across the Reedy Creek Greenway on the walkway from the Loblolly Trail out of the Umstead State Park side of the road.

-Entry from RBC Center Road (still available)
+Entry from Lenovo Center Road

 A Capitol Area Greenway sign marks the entrance to the Richlands Creek trail.